 DATE:

+NAME:

 FACILITY:

 DATE(S) OF ABSENCE:

-I hereby affirm on my honour that my personal illness or injury prevented me from attending work on the date(s) shown above.
+I hereby affirm on my honour that my personal illness or injury prever attending work on the date(s) shown above. nted me from

-I understand that I will be compensated for the time absent from work at 70% of my straight time wages only.
+I understand that I will be compensated for the time absent from work a straight time wages only. at 70% of my

 SIGNATURE OF THE EMPLOYEE:

-PAYMENT APPROVED:

-SIGNATURE OF SUPERVISOR
+PAYMENT APPROVED:SIGNATURE OF SUPERVISOR

 DATE APPROVED: